harshnative/JARVIS/README.md

 3. Store your passwords in the encrypted format and lets you see them easily with just one master password
 4. Test your network speed
 5. show you time mainly utc time which you need previously to calculate
+7. trouble shooting and logging functionality (for jarvis itself)
 6. several different actions like playing game , converting links , coin toss , interest calculate , group generate , convert number systems , find average etc can be performed from one interface

 scroll down to Usage section to see the examples and commands of performing the above tasks